JornPrengerFormeel/Disc-It/README.md

 ### Rules
-We will be using the CodingTrain Code-of-Conduct(https://github.com/CodingTrain/Code-of-Conduct) If anybody harrases someone or breaks the code of conduct you can send an (anonymous) email to jorn.prenger@gmail.com (yup, that's me) and the person will be banned from working on the project.
+We will be using the CodingTrain Code-of-Conduct(https://github.com/CodingTrain/Code-of-Conduct) If anybody harrases someone or breaks the code of conduct you can send an (anonymous) email to me @ jorn.prenger@gmail.com and the person will be banned from working on the project.

 ### Guidelines
 For this project the goal is the rough guidelines to follow are: